Resources for employers and industry partners

 I’ve got a gig or short-term project

-A student from the Herberger Institute will be interning for me.
+A creative from the Herberger Institute will be interning for me.
 What do I need to do?

 Students at the Herberger Institute who register internships for credit do so through Handshake.
 Whether or not your organization has a Handshake account, you will still use Handshake to facilitate internships for credit.
 Your intern should communicate with you directly about the next steps.
 Your organization will fill out a Student Placement Agreement issued by Creative Career Services.
 You will also receive email correspondence from Handshake asking you to approve the internship and agree to the Herberger Institute Statement of Compliance.
 Please be sure to fill out all necessary paperwork in a timely manner.
 Students are not permitted to begin internships until the registration process is complete.